 - Stagger breaks and shifts to ensure social distancing guidelines

-- Train employees on updated safety protocols and procedures around cleaning, wearing masks, and interacting with customers
+- Train employees on updated safety protocols and procedures around cleaning, wearing masks and interacting with customers

 - Overcoming disruptions to the global supply chain and pivoting business operations as needed

-In this fourth and final stage of digitization, businesses examine their core business processes and determine how to make them more resilient and agile in order to accomodate operational curveballs and sudden, unexpected changes.
+In this fourth and final stage of digitization, businesses examine their core business processes and determine how to make them more resilient and agile in order to accommodate operational curveballs and sudden, unexpected changes.
 They then learn to leverage their resources on-demand and as needed.
 This in turn, decreases overhead and operating expenses while empowering frontline employees to make faster, better decisions.